 Clergy in Charge: The Rev. Richard A. Kunz

-The Brighter Futures Summer Camp provides an enriching, educational and fun experience for almost 100 homeless and low income children who might otherwise spend their summers in shelters, in front of screens or on the streets.
+Brighter Futures Summer Camp at Lifting Up Westchester (formerly known as the Grace Church Community Center) provides an enriching, educational and fun experience for almost 80 homeless and low income children who might otherwise spend their summers in shelters, in front of screens or on the streets.
 The camp’s healthy, enriched environment and a supportive group of adults offer consistency and stability, encouraging at-risk youth to make better choices in their lives and reach their potential at camp, at home and at school.

 Christ Church Summer Camp

 Hours of Operation: Mon. – Fri., 8:30 am – 4:00 pm (six weeks, July & Aug)

 The Christ Church Summer Camp is a healthy, fun environment for children in the Poughkeepsie area.
 Sixty campers ages 6 to 11 enjoy arts, athletics and adventure throughout the summer.
 The camp’s varied schedule includes swimming, music, art, field games, service projects, field trips and reading and writing activities.
 With almost two-thirds of its campers receiving some kind of scholarship, the camp ensures that children of all income levels grow and thrive during the summer months.

 Incarnation Camp – Pioneer Village